The Pulse of K-Entertainment

 Udine is not Cannes, but it is a useful read on momentum

 Udine is not Cannes, but it is a useful read on momentum because FEFF sits in a zone where programmers, critics and serious international audiences are watching Asian cinema closely before the summer festival calendar fully locks in.
 The Hollywood Reporter confirmed that Japanese drama Fujiko took the Golden Mulberry, which keeps the broader context honest.
 Korea did not sweep the festival.
-What it did do was leave with multiple prizes, a headline documentary and enough breadth to show that 2026's Korean film conversation is not only about one domestic blockbuster or one auteur waiting for the Croisette.
+What it did do was leave with multiple prizes, a headline documentary and enough breadth to show that 2026's Korean film conversation is not only about one domestic blockbuster or one auteur waiting for the Cannes lineup.
 That's a smart place for the industry to be in May.

 Fans Also Ask